 request the transfer of your personal information to another party.

-If you would like to exercise any of these rights, please contact the your HR department on HR@prosperogrp.com or (+64) 21 27TEACH
+If you would like to exercise any of these rights, please contact the Organisation email: privacyofficer@prosperogrp.com

 What if you do not provide personal information?

-You have some obligations under your employment contract to provide the Organisation with data.
-In particular, you are required to report absences from work and may be required to provide information about disciplinary or other matters under the implied duty of good faith.
-You may also have to provide the Organisation with data in order to exercise your statutory rights, such as in relation to statutory leave entitlements.
-Failing to provide the data may mean that you are unable to exercise your statutory rights.

-Certain information, such as contact details, your right to work in NZ and payment details, have to be provided to enable the Organisation to enter a contract of employment with you.
-If you do not provide other information, this will hinder the Organisation's ability to administer the rights and obligations arising as a result of the employment relationship efficiently.
+If you engage with the Organisation as a candidate, for recruitment support, you will be asked to provide sufficient personal information to enable the Organisation to provide to clients/your prospective employers.

+The Organisation will advise you on what details it is required to provide to its clients.
+If you do not wish to provide all or some of that information, the Organisation may not be able to adequately represent you.

 Information about criminal convictions

-We envisage that we will hold information about criminal convictions.
+We envisage that we may hold information about criminal convictions.

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 Where appropriate, we will collect information about criminal convictions as part of the recruitment process or we may be notified of such information directly by you in the course of you working for us.

-Automated decision-making

-Employment decisions are not based solely on automated decision-making.

 Rights to Withdraw Consent

-Where you provide us with consent in relation to us processing your personal information for the purposes of your employment, you have the right to withdraw your consent for processing for that purpose at any time.
-To withdraw your consent, please contact the HR on HR@prosperogrp.com.
+Where you provide us with consent in relation to us processing your personal information for the purposes of your candidate registration or recruitment support, you have the right to withdraw your consent for processing for that purpose at any time.
+To withdraw your consent, please contact the our Privacy officer at: patrick@prosperoteaching.com.
 Once we have received notification that you have withdrawn your consent, we will no longer process your application and, subject to our retention policy, we will dispose of your personal data securely.

 Privacy Officer